happymongoose/iap_badger/README.md

 # iap_badger
-A simplified approach to in-app purchases with Corona SDK
+A simplified approach to in-app purchases with Corona SDKs.

+Note: This project is no longer being actively maintained.
+Please feel free to create a new fork and use it as you wish :)

 ## What is IAP Badger?
 (And what will it do for you?)